fredbelliard/FAIR-Data-in-Publishing-workflow/README.md

 ### Milestones ###
 1. Identify publishing workflow stages
-2. identify several point of entry for implentaing data sharing
+2. identify check points for data sharing into publishing worflow
 3. Add FAIR Data to the publishing workflow
 4. Revise publishing workflow
 6. Create a guide for journals users